learn-academy-2023-alpha/treasure-hunt-iraholmes/README.md

 - Passed the current value of the iterated board into square props
 - show props inside of fiv in square
 - Center and resize question mark

- As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+- As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+    - Setup an onClick on the Square omponent div
+    - The onClick will trigger a handle click function that will have an alert with the index of the Square that is being clicked
+    - Will need to pass index as props to square
+    - To gain access to index being clicked, we need to pass index into a function on App.js from square

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.